pypeit/PypeIt/doc/slit_tracing.rst

 Longslit
 --------

-If you have only one slit per detector, it is recommended that you specify the :ref:`trace-slit-number` as 1.
+If you have only one slit per detector, you may wish to specify the :ref:`trace-slit-number` as 1.

 Multislit
 ---------